 Rabbits:

-A local breed rabbits brought from the local market were checked for ecto and endoparasites .As well as for pyrogens and found to be free off.
+Some local breed of rabbits bought from the local market were checked for ecto and endoparasites . as well as for pyrogens and found to be free of them.
 They were acclimatized for housing conditions two weeks before experimentation at an ad libitum conditions.
 Among which nine were elected and subdivided into two test and one control group each of three rabbits.

 Samplings And Immune Function Tests